-- 4.1 Though not part of the statutory Development Plan, Supplementary Planning Guidance cover a range of issues, which generally interpret policies in the Development Plan.
-If an SPG is considered unlikely to have significant environmental effects through the screening process, then the conclusion will be that the SEA is not necessary. - 4.2 To assess whether an SEA was required, the Responsible Authority (Cyngor Gwynedd) undertook a screening process based on a standard set of criteria as set out in Annex II of the SEA Directive.
-These criteria are set out in the table in Appendix 1 of this report, alongside the Council's response in relation to the SPG.
+4.1 Though not part of the statutory Development Plan, Supplementary Planning Guidance cover a range of issues, which generally interpret policies in the Development Plan.
+If an SPG is considered unlikely to have significant environmental effects through the screening process, then the conclusion will be that the SEA is not necessary.

-4.3 The SEA Regulations require that the consultation bodies (namely Natural Resources Wales and CADW) be consulted upon the screening assessment undertaken.
-The consultation will be undertaken alongside the SPG consultation period.
+- 4.2 To assess whether an SEA was required, the Responsible Authority (Cyngor Gwynedd) undertook a screening process based on a standard set of criteria as set out in Annex II of the SEA Directive.
+These criteria are set out in the table in Appendix 1 of this report, alongside the Council's response in relation to the SPG. - 4.3 The SEA Regulations require that the consultation bodies (namely Natural Resources Wales and CADW) be consulted upon the screening assessment undertaken.
+The consultation was undertaken alongside the SPG consultation period.
+The public consultations was undertaken for a six week period from 24 February to 7 April 2025.
+As part of the public consultation period a specific question was asked about this document.
+A total of 8 relevant comments were received.